 Thinner burgers are healthier burgers because they cook faster.
 Grill 1/2- to 3/4-inch patties over medium heat.
 They'll stay juicy if you don't smash them on the grill with a spatula, which forces the juices out.
 Add some chopped bell pepper, carrot, onion, or barbecue sauce for a juicier turkey burger.
 Prepared veggie burgers may crumble less than homemade ones.
 Other meatless meaties: juicy portabella mushrooms and marinated tofu.

 Hot dogs and sausages can be a guilty pleasure.
-When you occasionally indulge, look for ones with 2 to 6 grams of fat, or made from chicken, turkey, or veggies, without preservatives.
+When you occasionally indulge, look for ones with 2 to 6 grams of fat, or made from chicken, turkey, or veggies.
 Serve dogs on a whole wheat bun with these tasty, healthy toppings:

 - Diced avocado, red onion, and alfalfa sprouts